11 Kidney Pain Symptoms, Causes, and Treatment Tips

 Kidney Pain: Causes, Symptoms, Treatment & When to See a Doctor

-Kidney pain does not always start suddenly.
-Sometimes it begins as mild discomfort and slowly becomes more noticeable.
-For example, a person with a urinary infection may first feel a dull ache in the side of the back before other symptoms appear.
+In some cases, the pain starts as a mild ache and gradually becomes more noticeable.
+For example, a urinary infection may begin with slight discomfort before developing into stronger symptoms.
 Recognizing these early signs can help prevent complications.

 Kidney pain is typically felt in the flank area below the ribs and may spread to the abdomen or groin in some conditions.